ianyepan/ianyepan.github.io/_posts/2021-05-20-moving-away-from-ohmyzsh.md

 ## Concluding words

 If you were an oh-my-zsh user and followed everything in this article, congratulations!
-Your shell should definitely feel more snappy and responsive, especially when launching a new instance.
+Your shell should feel more snappy and responsive, especially when launching a new instance.
 If you are a proud oh-my-zsh user who has brilliantly fast hardware or doesn't care about the extra second of load time &mdash; that's fine, too!

 That's all for today, cheers.